-8. Housing
+7. Housing

-- 8.1 The overwhelming majority of residents in Eckington recognise and support the need for more development in the village over the period 2019-2030.
-The Eckington Neighbourhood Plan allocates a total of 27 dwellings built outside, but adjacent to, the development boundary.
-A further 17 dwellings are allocated on the land at the rear of Roman Meadow (RM2), a reduction in numbers, as RM2 currently has outline planning permission for 25 dwellings.
-This reduction has been agreed with the landowner and provides an overall density that is much closer to 15 dwellings per hectare and is therefore more in keeping with the current village density and with the wishes of the community. - 8.2 The feedback from the community showed a need for housing suitable for downsizing (categorised as "Manageable" Homes in this plan see 8.8 for detailed definition), Affordable Housing (defined as per normal planning practice) and "Retirement" homes (see below for definition to be used in this plan).
+- 7.1 This plan sets out a series of policies related to land allocation that aim to support the delivery of the objectives summarised in the previous chapter.
+However, the Eckington Neighbourhood Plan is an enabling document and it relies on landowners, developers, community groups and planners to facilitate projects that, when implemented in accordance with these policies, will deliver significant benefits to the community.
+An underlying objective is to promote development that will ultimately help sustain the throughput of children at the village school. - 7.2 The overwhelming majority of residents in Eckington recognise and support the need for more development in the village over the period 2019-2030.
+The Eckington Neighbourhood Plan allocates a total of 44 dwellings, with 27 dwellings built on sites outside, but adjacent to the development boundary.
+The remaining 17 dwellings are allocated on the land at the rear of Roman Meadow (RM2) (see Map 3).
+This is a significant increase on the South Worcestershire Development Plan (SWDP) allocation of 20 for Eckington as a whole (SWDP policy 60/15 outline planning permission was actually granted for 25). - 7.3 The community overwhelmingly supported the need for this limited scale of development (93% in favour) aimed at keeping the school strong and also agreed the emphasis on maximising the number of 'Manageable' or downsize homes (96% in favour), Affordable Housing (defined as per normal planning practice) and "Retirement" homes (see below for definition to be used in this plan).
 Therefore, of the overall 44 dwellings proposed, there would be 8 Affordable Homes, 10 Manageable and 5 Retirement market homes, with the remaining 21 dwellings being market housing.
-A total of 23 of the 44 dwellings (52%) are targeted at meeting specific community needs, though the provision of Affordable dwellings is below the proportion targeted in the South Worcestershire Development Plan (SWDP).
-Appendix 8 addresses the basis for this level of Affordable Dwellings in more detail. - 8.3 The Parish Household Survey revealed that many of the residents in Eckington have been here for many years, enjoy living in the village and have no wish to move away.
+A total of 23 of the 44 dwellings (52%) are targeted at meeting specific community needs, though the provision of Affordable dwellings is below the proportion targeted in the SWDP.
+Appendix 8 addresses the basis for this level of Affordable Dwellings in more detail. - 7.4 The Parish Household Survey revealed that many of the residents in Eckington have been here for many years, enjoy living in the village and have no wish to move away.
 With children having left home many elderly residents occupy large houses which are underused, require upkeep and with some having large gardens which residents find more difficult to maintain.
-Such residents may wish to downsize, but if they wish to remain in Eckington (as most do, see data below) there is little opportunity, as suitable properties are not available. - 8.4 The character of the village is important to many residents and there was large support for a lower density of housing that provides a village feel rather than the density levels prescribed in the SWDP which would create a more urban environment. - 8.5 Second only to speeding traffic, on-street parking in the narrow streets around the village was the issue that residents raised the most concerns about.
+Such residents may wish to downsize, but if they wish to remain in Eckington (as most do, see data below) there is little opportunity, as suitable properties are not available. - 7.5 The character of the village is important to many residents and there was large support for a lower density of housing that provides a village feel rather than the density levels prescribed in the SWDP which would create a more urban environment.

+7.6 Second only to speeding traffic, on-street parking in the narrow streets around the village was the issue that residents raised the most concerns about.
 Whilst difficult to resolve in existing cases, it is possible to take measures with future development to minimise on-street parking.